AlinaBaber/AlinaBaber/README.md

 ## About Me
 - 🌱 I’m an AI and Robotics Scientist and Entrepreneur
-- 👀 I’m interested in Artificial Intelligence, Blockchain, IoT, AI-based controllers, Robotics, Bioinformatics, Generative AI, LLMs, AI Agents
+- 👀 I’m interested in Artificial Intelligence, Blockchain, IoT, AI-based controllers, Robotics, Bioinformatics, Generative AI, LLMs, GANs AI Agents
 - 💞️ I’m looking to collaborate on Research and Commercial Projects

 ## Expertise